shndrs/EZProgressHUD/README.md

 Credit
 =======
-EZProgressHUD is brought to you in iOS Swift by [Sahand Raeisi - shndrs](https://github.com/shndrs) and in Android Java by [Hanieh Nikjoo - hnk](https://github.com/HaniehNikjoo)
+EZProgressHUD is brought to you in iOS Swift by [Sahand Raeisi - shndrs](https://github.com/shndrs)